 Devices are only part of the equation when it comes to managing your chemical stock.
 You need software that can keep up.
 If you are in need of an inventory management software that can transform the way you track chemicals in your lab, meet Stratosphere.
 Developed by our in-house software developers and with you in mind, Stratosphere makes real-time inventory visibility viable.

 The only thing that should be confined are your chemicals, not the way you track them.
 We are out-of-the-box thinkers, which allows us to work with you and develop a more customized approach for tracking inventory.
-We will do tag testing, set you up with an account manager, prep your space for install, and work with you every step of the way to ensure a smooth integration of RFID in your lab.
+We will do tag testing, set you up with a customer success manager, prep your space for install, and work with you every step of the way to ensure a smooth integration of RFID in your lab.
 It doesn’t stop there.
 Take a look at all of our services to see what makes us the best in UHF in RFID.